Navigation

 1101 County Road 53, Granby

 Listen to the sounds of jingle bells as you dash through YMCA of the Rockies’ Snow Mountain Ranch.
-Operating from this site, Rocky Mountain Stables offers one-hour tours daily.
+Operating from this site, Rocky Mountain Stables offers 45-minute tours daily.
 The experience includes a stop for photos and treats, including steaming hot chocolate and roasted marshmallows.
-Pricing is $60 for adults, $50 for children ages five to eleven, and $5 for those ages four and under.
+Pricing is $60 for adults, $50 for children ages five to seventeen, and $5 for those ages four and under.
 Book reservations online.

 Bearcat Stables